Volcanoes formed the Hawaiian islands, and a Diamond Head sunrise hike on Oahu is an easy way to experience this geology up close.

 Instead, we called an Uber at about 5:40 a.m. from our hotel in Waikiki Beach.
 It was about a 15-minute drive to the park.

 We knew the park didn't open until 6 a.m., so that's when we arrived at the tunnel.
-But I wish we'd known to get there at 5:45 a.m., as it takes 10-15 minutes to walk from the tunnel entrance to the ticket gate.
+But I wish we'd known to arrive at 5:45 a.m., as it takes 10-15 minutes to walk from the tunnel entrance to the ticket gate.

 Had we already been waiting at the ticket office when the park opened, we would've reached Diamond Head's summit just as the sun broke the horizon.
 Instead, we were still hiking up when that magical moment happened.

-The Uber ride there was $16, and the return trip was $9, making for $25 roundtrip + tips.
+The Uber ride there was $16, and the return trip was $9, for a total of $25 round-trip (plus tips).

 Bus